copyrighthero/pypi.redistr/README.rst

 Python's `multiprocessing` and `threading` modules provide some shared data structures, and can be used for communications between processes.
 However, these data structures are usually limited to Python languages because the internal use of pickle module, and sometimes requires explicit setups which might be time consuming.
 Redistr on the other hand, can be configured to use `json`, `msgpack`, `pickle` or any other serializers for broader compatibility.
 And since information is stored in redis, the data structures can potentially be re-used in other languages.

-The project currently defaults to use the internal `Serialize` module, which defaults to use `msgpack` for serialization and `zlib` for compression.
+The project currently defaults to use the `SeCo` module for the serialization and compression functionality, which defaults to use `msgpack` for serialization and `zlib` for compression.
 But the defaults can easily be changed to `json`, `msgpack` or `pickle` in combination with `zlib` or `bz2`.
 Please read on for more information.

 3. Using Redistr
 ================